 Symptoms: The initial symptoms include yellowing of the skin, mucous membranes and the whites of the eyes.
-It also causes light-colored stools, dark-colored urine and itching of the skin.
+It also causes light-coloured stools, dark-coloured urine and itching of the skin.

 Caused by: Salmonella typhi bacteria

-The bacteria is commonly found in unsanitary and contaminated food and water sources, and is passed on by the oro-feacal route.
+The bacteria is commonly found in unsanitary and contaminated food and water sources and is passed on by the oral-faecal route.
 Horrifically, even after typhoid is treated, a person can still carry the bacteria but not suffer from the disease.
 These people become ‘carriers,’ which contributes to further spreading of the virus.

 Symptoms: high fever, weakness, fatigue headache, pain in the abdomen loss of appetite, and sometimes a rash.